-So, here I have this crimping tool and right at the beginning of this course I had told you that this crimping tool can produce very high forces at the output.
-Here I have denoted by F O the force at the output and F I the force at the input.
+So, here I have this crimping tool and right at the beginning of this course.
+I had told you that this crimping tool can produce very high forces at the output.
+Here, I have denoted by FO the force at the output and FI the force at the input.
 Now, let us see the transformation of forces in this crimping tool.

-The virtual work relation, the virtual work statement for equilibrium states that, the work done by the input torque let say tau 2 plus the work done by the output torque tau 4 must vanish.
+The virtual work relation, the virtual work statement for equilibrium states that the work done by the input torque; let us say tau 2 plus the work done by the output torque tau 4 must vanish.
 Now, what is this input torque?
-Here, you can see that considering that this is a ground hinge and this is a ground hinge.
-Essentially this is a 4 R mechanism, this is a 4 R mechanism and the links have been numbered.
-So, 2 is the handle, 1 is the ground 2 is this handle and the output link is 4.
-So, torque at the input is nothing, but a times F I and the torque at the output is nothing, but this distance b times F O. So, this is what I have written out, torque at the input is a times F I and torque at the output is b times F O.
+Here, you can see that considering that this is a ground hinge and this is a ground hinge, essentially this is a 4R mechanism.
+This is a 4R mechanism and the links have been numbered.

+So, 2 is the handle, 1 is the ground, 2 is this handle and the output link is 4.
+So, torque at the input is nothing; but a times FI and the torque at the output is nothing but this distance b times FO.
+So, this is what I have written out torque at the input is a times FI and torque at the output is b times FO.
+Now, I have this velocity relation input output velocity relation through the Jacobean.

-Now I have this velocity relation input output velocity relation through the Jacobian.
-So, therefore, delta theta 4 is Jacobian times delta theta 2 and this I will replace.
-So, this I will replace here, and the expression of delta theta 4 I will replace here, and I obtain a times F I is equal to Jacobian times b times F O as I have written out here.
-So, therefore, F O must be equal to this expression times F I. Now, here we need to look at these angles.
+So, therefore, delta theta 4 is Jacobean times delta theta 2.
+Now, this I will replace.
+So, this I will replace here and the expression of delta theta 4, I will replace here.
+And I obtained a time FI is equal to Jacobean times b times FO as I have written out here.
+So, therefore, FO must be equal to this expression times FI.
+Now, here we need to look at these angles.
 So, this is the force relation for us input output force relation.

-So, F I is the force at the input F O is the force of crimping, when theta 2 as you can see this angle is theta 2 and the angle made by this link 3 is theta 3.
-When theta 2 is roughly equal to theta 3 as is shown here you can see that theta 2 and theta 3.
+So, FI is the force at the input FO is the force of crimping.
+When theta 2 as you can see this angle is theta 2 and the angle made by this link 3 is theta 3.
+When theta 2 is roughly equal to theta 3 as is shown here:

-So, link 2 and link 3 are almost collinear, which means that theta 2 must be almost equal to theta 3.
-In that case this denominator goes to 0, because theta 2 is almost equal to theta 3 is a sign of theta 2 minus theta 3 must be very close to 0.
-If, that goes to 0 or is very close to 0 this multiplier is very high, goes to in the limited goes to infinity provided that theta 4 is not equal to theta 3, which it is not as you can see theta 4 is not equal to theta 3.
+You can see that theta 2 and theta 3.
+So, link 2 and link 3 are almost collinear which means that theta 2 must be almost equal to theta 3.
+In that case, this denominator goes to 0 because theta 2 is almost equal to theta 3.

+So, sin of theta 2 minus theta 3 must be very close to 0.
+If that goes to 0 or is very close to 0, this multiplier is very high.
+It is goes to in the limit it goes to infinity provided that theta 4 is not equal to theta 3 which it is not; as you can see theta 4 is not equal to theta 3.
 So, therefore, this multiplier is very high.

-Therefore, the input force gets multiplied by a very high quantity or transformed to a very high force at the output.
+Therefore, the input force gets multiplied by a very high quantity or transform to a very high force at the output.
 This is not possible using a simple lever.

-So, a mechanism helps in producing virtually infinite force transmission ratio in a mechanism like, in a tool like this.
+So, mechanism helps in producing virtually infinite force transmission ratio in a in a mechanism like in a in a tool like this.